Fly Fishing For Salmon

 Become Your Salmon Fly

-This often unspoken element of salmon fly fishing is known as adopting 'fly mentality' and regardless of how well a salmon angler can cast a fly rod it is when you properly start to 'control the fly' and your thoughts are sub surface then this stage of development is when you really start to consistently catch salmon.
-What happens above the water line has zero significance to a wild Atlantic salmon so don't be drawn into 'distance fever' as that's got little to do with catching fish so focus your salmon fishing thoughts only on the depth, swing spacings and the movement of your salmon fly in the stream if you want to experience more salmon fishing success.
+This often unspoken element of salmon fly fishing is known as adopting 'fly mentality' and regardless of how well a salmon angler can cast a fly rod it is when you properly start to 'control the fly' and your thoughts are sub surface is when you really start to consistently catch salmon.
+What happens above the water line has zero significance to a wild Atlantic salmon so don't be drawn into 'distance fever' concept as that's got little to do with catching fish.
+Focus your salmon fishing thoughts on the depth, swing spacings and the movement of your salmon fly in the likely salmon holding areas of the river if you want to enjoy more salmon 'take' adrenalin!

 D-U-N-S No: 22-265-4509